btbytes/treehopper/report/pg-mk-report.md

 A typical software project has hundreds of files, developed over months and years by numerous developers.
 Version control systems are an integral part of a software development practice.
-Version control systems not just important for maintaining the history of a project, they are also the foundation for a team to collaborate.
+Version control systems are not just important for maintaining the history of a project, they are also the foundation for a team to collaborate.

-Version contolled  code bases contain more than just the history of individual files, they are also a important artefacts in the archeology of software development.

 There are many ways to visualise source code.
 Module dependency graphs are one of them.
 Dependency graphs for Object oriented programming languages have classes as the nodes and edges show the dependency between the class and where it is being used.
-However, there is lot of understanding captured outside the source code.
+However, there is lot of understanding captured outside the individual source files.

 We wanted to explore the codebases interactively and answer some interesting questions like: